Damyan Yordanov

+Saudi First Division League club Al-Ula.

 Career

 Born in Varna, Yordanov started his youth career in the local Olympic Varna and Spartak Varna academies, before moving to Beroe.
 He made his debut for the first team in 2023.
 In September 2023 he was sent on loan to Lazio Primavera.
 He spent a season in Italy and despite being regular for Lazio youth team, he returned to Beroe.
 In July 2024 he resigned with Beroe.
 On 31 July 2024 he signed a contract with Botev Plovdiv.